jamestiotio/fcs/labs/lab6/README.md

 }
 ```

+For a number primality test, we can use [this](https://www.dcode.fr/primality-test).

 You are provided `primes_template.py` to use as a starting point.
 Save it as `primes.py` You will need `square_multiply` for the next section. (it is imported by `dhke_template.py` and `babygiant_template.py`)

 ## Part II: Diffie-Hellman Key Exchange (DHKE)

 DHKE can be used to exchange keys between two parties through insecure channel.
-For this exercise, you will simulate a exchange of keys using the DHKE protocol, following by sending an encrypted message.
+For this exercise, you will simulate an exchange of keys using the DHKE protocol, following by sending an encrypted message.

 Create a Python script that enables you to do this.
 Use the provided `dhke_template.py` as a starting point.
 Submit it as `dhke.py`.